In Canada & the USA, qualified truck drivers are in high demand. However, people have many misconceptions regarding the trucking industry.

 Over 300,000 people are employed by the trucking sector in Canada, including both drivers who operate privately and those who drive for hire.
 Here, we’ll look at some statistics relating to the U.S. and Canadian transportation industries.

 Some drivers get up early and end the day when the sun sets because they only like to drive during the day.
 Others favor nighttime drives because there is less traffic.
+You can start your trucking business in Canada or the US with only one truck.
+You can also have a fleet of 100 trucks if you manage your finances well.
+Luckily, plenty of trucking companies funding are available to help out.
+Yu can also invest in used trucks to save money.

 According to the Canadian Trucking Alliance, Canada’s trucking sector has a market value of over $65 billion, employs over 260,000 drivers, and has over 400,000 workers in total.
 The trucking sector in the US is responsible for over $650 billion in annual revenue.
 This amounts to approximately 5% of America’s GDP (GPD).